 Special considerations when travelling in the time of COVID:

-As each country or region deals with COVID-19 in its own way, many new procedures and restrictions are in place.
-Furthermore, medical resources (hospitals, doctors) might be stretched.
+Each country or region continues to deal with COVID-19 in its own way.
+Furthermore, medical resources (hospitals, doctors) might still be stretched.
 This means it can be much more difficult for Allianz to provide travel assistance if you experience any kind of emergency (COVID-19 related or otherwise), and there could be lengthy delays bringing a patient home.
 This is further complicated due to the health care system pressures being felt in many parts of Canada.
 Medical staff shortages, emergency room backlogs or closures, and other strains on the system could cause delays and difficulties bringing a patient home.

 What to do if you require medical attention